"Explosions tear up both your cover and the enemy's, and you don't have the super homing x-ray vision bestowed by the NPC gods."

 - Conviction refined this; enemies now fire and search Sam's last known position, allowing him to sneak around and flank them.
 Sam himself gains "Sonic Goggles" that let him see enemies through walls.
 In the very level he gets them, he faces foes armed with similar devices.
 Uh-oh.

 - In World of Warcraft, Mobs can actually see you from behind.
 While yes, you could say they simply heard you walking, but they'll do it from about twenty feet away.
 But even worse than this?
 Mobs can see you through walls.
 As long as you step into their aggro range, a mob will come screaming at you, whether it makes any sense or not.
+This was particularly bad underwater, like in a shipwreck, adding to the infuriating nature of underwater quests.

 - In Eternal Champions, Xavier's Interface Screw spell is absolutely useless against AI opponents.